 One of the characteristics of M. smithii is its ability to scavenge hydrogen from other gut microbes which it uses to produce methane.
 A current theory suggests that it is this interaction which helps other hydrogen-producing microorganisms extract nutrients from food more efficiently and which could thereby lead to weight gain and obesity through the extra absorption of calories.
 The study also found that M. smithii may also influence insulin signalling (a process which plays an important role in blood sugar regulation).

 So in a nutshell, this research suggests that the the more M. smithii you have (as measured by the concentration of hydrogen and methane on your breath), the greater your body mass index.
 This is not the first time we have reported on the possible link between gut microbiota characteristics and obesity.
-Read about the potential effects of prebiotics on obesity here, and how probiotics may aid in weight loss here.
+Read more on this topic here.